Research output per year

 During my Masters, Professor Raphael Heffron and I became deeply motivated to do further research on the just transition and energy justice, covering the energy justice tenets and the ‘success’ of the financial promises made worldwide.

-My PhD brings together three important and interlinked issues; community and local energy, the energy justice tenet and social innovation.
-The supervisory team includes Dr Jennifer Roberts (Civil and Environmental Engineering), Dr Rebecca Ford (Head of Demand and Flexibility at Regen) and Professor Tracy Morse (Civil and Environmental Engineering).
+My PhD brings together three important and interlinked issues; community and local energy, community benefits and the energy justice tenets.
+The supervisory team includes Dr Jennifer Roberts (Civil and Environmental Engineering) and Professor Matthew Hannon (Hunter Centre for Entrepreneurship).
+I am also a student with the Strathclyde Institute for Sustainable Communities.

 My research interests are primarily focused on community involvement and a fair distribution of outcomes and inclusion within energy developments.
 I am curious to understand and explore how community energy developments can have both direct and indirect impacts on the local community and wider society, and the sustainability of the developments in terms of their wider social impacts and innovations.